zicna/yield-and-blocks/README.md

 keywords as long as `i` is _less_ than the length of the array.
 Inside our `while` loop, we increment the value of `i`.

-Now, as we iterate through the array, we need to `yield` each member of the array to the block that we'll pass to our `#hello_t` method.
+Now, as we iterate through the array, we need to `yield` each member of the array to the block that we'll pass to our `#hello_t` method when we call it.

 #### Step 3: Yielding to the block